paulstothard/helpful_commands/README.md

 nextflow run nf-core-${NFCORE_PL}-${PL_VERSION}/workflow/ \
 --clusterOptions "--account=def-${USER}" \
 -c nextflow.config \
--profile test,singularity,cedar \
+-ansi-log false -resume \
---outdir sarek_output
+-profile test,singularity,cedar --outdir sarek_output
 ```

 To create in `vim` enter `vim sarek.sbatch` and then in `vim` use `:set paste` to enter paste mode.
 Right-click to paste the above, enter `:set nopaste` to exit paste mode, and enter `:wq` to save and exit.

 The script loads two modules that are needed to run Nextflow and the Apptainer/Singularity containers.

-The `nextflow run` command is used to run the pipeline.
-The `nf-core-${NFCORE_PL}-${PL_VERSION}/workflow/` part of the command is used to specify the location of the pipeline code, which we downloaded earlier.
+The `nextflow run` command is used to run the workflow we downloaded earlier.

 The `--clusterOptions` option is used to pass options to the Slurm job scheduler.
-In this case we are requesting that the job be run using the default allocation for the user.
+In this case we are requesting that the job be run using our default allocation.

-A `nextflow.conf` file included in `hpc-data/nextflow` provides information to help Nextflow run jobs on the cluster.
-This configuration file is passed to Nextflow using the `-c` option.
+A `nextflow.conf` file provides information to help Nextflow run jobs on the cluster.
+This configuration file is passed to Nextflow using the `-c` option and can be reused for other Nextflow workflows.

+The `-ansi-log false` option is used to disable the use of ANSI escape codes in the log file.
+This is useful when viewing the log file in a text editor.

+The `-resume` option is used to tell Nextflow to resume a previous run if it was interrupted.
+This option is useful when running a workflow that takes a long time to complete, since any intermediate results that were generated will be used instead of being regenerated.

 The `--profile` option is used to specify that test data will be used, that Apptainer/Singularity containers will be used, and that the pipeline will be run using information provided in the `cedar` section of the `nextflow.config` file.